 This surgery is usually performed as an outpatient procedure with local standby or twilight anesthesia or axillary block.
 Risks with this injury and surgery include anesthesia-related risks, wound healing problems or infection, stiffness of the finger, or failure of the repair.
 In cases of scarring, a later surgery to free the tendon (tenolysis) or joint (capsulotomy) may be required.

-In cases where a portion of the extensor tendon has been lost, such as a grinder injury, or cannot be repaired, and extensor tendon graft or transfer may be required. in this situation a portion of extensor tendon from another donor area is spliced into the extensor tendon for repair.
-In cases of a transfer, and extensor tendon is rerouted to the necessary finger along with its muscle to substitute for the damaged extensor tendon.
+In cases where a portion of the extensor tendon has been lost (such as a grinder injury) or cannot be repaired, an extensor tendon graft or transfer may be required.
+In this situation, a portion of extensor tendon from another donor area is spliced into the extensor tendon for repair.
+In cases of a transfer, an extensor tendon is rerouted to the necessary finger along with its muscle to substitute for the damaged extensor tendon.